 By Morgan Tilton

 In July 2016, more than 51 million American adults talked with their health care providers about massage therapy—and 63 percent of those physicians encouraged patients to seek a massage or recommended a massage therapist, according to the American Massage Therapy Association.
-Research related to the health benefits of massage therapy continues to be pursued today.
-Evidence has shown that massages help to boost the body’s immune system, lower blood pressure and reduce headache frequency among other positive affects.

-Allegria Spa, located at the Park Hyatt Beaver Creek, is an all-around amazing spa for wellness, healing and relaxation.
+Allegria Spa, located at the Park Hyatt Beaver Creek, is an all-around amazing day spa for wellness, healing, and relaxation.
 Most notably, the Allegria Spa can ease sore muscles after skiing or detox the traveler’s body with a soak in Aqua Sanitas, which means the “healing waters.”
 Modeled after ancient Roman bathhouses, visitors alternate between pools of hot and cold temperatures, which helps to increase circulation and inflammation, providing a wonderful flush of the system.

 The vibe of Aqua Sanitas is so calm, you’ll never want to leave.
-First you should sit in the warm, jetted Thermae pool, and then move on to the Caldarium mineral pools (separate for men and women).
-The Caldarium room features a wintergreen-scented steam to stimulate the senses and mind.
+First, you should sit in the warm, jetted Thermae pool, and then move on to the Caldarium mineral pools (separate for men and women).
+The Caldarium room features wintergreen-scented steam to stimulate the senses and mind.
 End your soaking experience in the Tepidarium room, a restful space with heated loungers and aromatic scents.
 The spa also offers massages, which is the perfect way to end your experience after a long and relaxing soak.

 Finish the evening with an invigorating massage, the best gift after a day on the slopes.
-Each session starts with a cooling cucumber eye treatment, and guests can choose from hot stone, Thai or a customized massage.
+Each session starts with a cooling cucumber eye treatment, and guests can choose from hot stone, Thai, or a customized massage.
 You can also select whether you want exfoliation or an antioxidant-rich wrap, allowing you to leave feeling like a brand new human.

 After a day of iconic tram laps, balancing out sore quads at The Spa at the Four Seasons Resort Jackson Hole is oh-so-sweet for skiers and snowboarders.
 This elegant spa makes the experience its own with a western, local flair.
 The spa features massages—including moonlight and deep tissue treatments—as well as body rituals like therapy with native stones and mountain clay body wraps.
-Facial skin care is a must-do after spending all day in the Tetons with the sun on your face and wind whipping around.
+Facial skincare is a must-do after spending all day in the Tetons with the sun on your face and wind whipping around.
 Hit up the spa, re-hydrate every layer of your body and then grab sushi or a brew in town.
 After all, you’ll want to feel restored for more tram or pass laps in the morning!

 About the Author, Morgan Tilton

-An award-winning journalist, Morgan Tilton is a Bronze medalist and two-time Finalist of the 2015 North American Travel Journalists Association Awards Competition for her travel writing.
+An award-winning journalist, Morgan Tilton is a Bronze medalist and two-time Finalist of the North American Travel Journalists Association Awards Competition for her travel writing.
 She covers adventure travel and outdoor industry news with work featured in Outside, Teton Gravity Research, SUP Magazine, Backpacker, TransWorld Snowboarding, 5280 (Denver’s city magazine), and CoBiz among others.
 Raised in Colorado’s stunning San Juan Mountains, she’s a mountain-ultra-trail runner and snowboarder that loves Bluegrass shows, avocados and trucker hats.
 Her most recent summit: she and four paddlers made the first SUP descent of Utah’s wild Escalante River.
 Follow Morgan’s trail @motilton and morgantilton.com.